What we’re about

 "There is a wisdom that is woe; but there is a woe that is madness.
 And there is a Catskill eagle in some souls that can alike dive down into the blackest gorges, and soar out of them again and become invisible in the sunny spaces."

-(Moby-Dick, chapter 96)
+(Moby-Dick, 96)

 "Though wisdom be wedded to woe, though the way thereto is by tears, yet all ends in a shout."
-(Mardi, chapter 2.79)
+(Mardi, 2.79)

 "The heart of the wise is in the house of mourning; but the heart of fools is in the house of mirth."
 (Ecclesiastes 7:4)